 100 g of popcorn contains the following nutrients (1):

-Popcorn is made of 100% natural whole grain, which makes it a very healthy snack.
+Popcorn healthy snacks are made of 100% natural whole grain, which makes it one of the best snack options.
 Scroll down to learn about all the health benefits offered by popcorn.

 Health Benefits Of Popcorn